emist/Eryan/README.md

 Eryan(E2) is an advanced automation framework currently supporting Eve Online.
 The platform's source code is completely open.
-Whether you'd like to contribute to the codebase or just looking to learn something the bot is a valuable learning experience.
+Whether you'd like to contribute to the codebase or just looking to learn something the platform is a valuable learning experience.

 <h2>Get the source</h2>